Shivamkanse2104/Infosys-milestone/README.md

 This is Jahnavi.
 Shivam the project is done.
 Are you attending todays class?
 Sir said everyone needs to explain their part of the PPT.
 If you've taken permission to skip, let us know quickly so one of us can prepare your section.
 We just need to be sure before class starts.
 And Tejaswi in slide-1 heading insted of 'Cross domain' it was typed 'Domain domain'.
 After 'query answering' next topic should be 'Domain linking' and then deployment i think.
 Please make those changes and remaining part is fine for me.

+ok I will do and let u know. and in slide 1 are you telling about main heading??